nikkim97/Transit/README.md

 ```

 ## FAQ:
-1) Why flask?
-    Was considering FASTApi but since this is just a quick prototype and doesn't have any speed requirements I used flask
-2) Accepted time formats is 24 hrs
+1) Accepted time formats is 24 hrs
 ```
 Time format that match:
 1. “01:00”, “13:00”,“23:00”